 Section 12: Facing Reality Through Science Fiction

-Professor Flicek enjoys reading and watching Science Fiction because the genre incorporates aspects of her passions in creative, meaningful ways.
-She learned to embrace her inner nerd as student at Lindenwood University, where she forged lifelong friendships with international students, acted in the Star Wars-inspired capstone project for a film student, and danced as a member of the Lionettes.
-Based on a lifelong interest in language and culture, she obtained a BA in Spanish and International Studies in 2010, an MA in International Studies in 2011, and an MA in TESOL (Teaching English to Speakers of Other Languages) in 2012.
+Tracey Flicek enjoys reading and watching science fiction because the genre incorporates aspects of her passions in creative, meaningful ways.
+She learned to embrace her inner nerd as a student at Lindenwood University, where she forged lifelong friendships with international students, acted in the Star Wars-inspired capstone project for a film student, and danced as a member of the Lionettes.
+Based on a lifelong interest in language and culture, she obtained a B.A. in Spanish and international studies in 2010, an M.A. in international studies in 2011, and an M.A. in TESOL (Teaching English to Speakers of Other Languages) in 2012.
 Her hope for all college students is that they find and be their authentic selves with confidence and enthusiasm.

 Time Offered: M 1:00-1:50PM/ LARC 205/ Professor Tracey Flicek

 Section 14: Exploring the Psychology of Human Relationships

 Life is filled with influential experiences that shape who we are and guide who we become during our lifetimes on Earth.
 As humans, we are a highly social species, which means our individual and unique experiences of psychological growth and personal transformation are embedded within a rich social fabric of connections with others.
 In this seminar, we will discuss how psychology conceptualizes the nature of human relationships with the "other” aspects of our lives.
 We will also explore how our own complex, multifaceted relationships with the people, animals, and places in our lives have impacted and shaped our psychological growth and development.
 In other words, how do our relationships with others affect who we become as individuals, and how are our multiple relationships connected with each other in unique ways that reflect who we are?